 How to Save Your Android Battery

 Android battery saver apps like Kaspersky Battery Life switch your phone to more conservative use.
-You can use a battery saver to optimize your phone, and to see a more complete picture of your battery use.
+Battery savers help to optimize your phone and allow you to see a full picture of your battery use.
 Some apps even offer an analysis of your battery cycles, estimates for remaining lifespan, and tips to improve your habits.

 Automation apps can be used to tweak multiple settings based on current use.
 For example, you can set your phone up to brighten and lengthen time-out when using news apps and social media.
 Then, you can set it to dim in less screen-heavy use like switching songs on Google Music.

-Android anti-virus protect your phone from the cyberthreats targeting the OS and your battery life.
-Android security solutions like Kaspersky Antivirus for Android give you the tools to be safer in your digital life.
+Android anti-virus protects your phone from the cyberthreats targeting the OS and your battery life.
+Android security solutions like Kaspersky Antivirus for Android help to protect you and your device from malicious malware and battery draining viruses.

 Regardless of your smartphone type, being aware of your phone usage can help give you a much longer battery lifespan.
-At a minimum, start by making the proper tweaks to your settings and avoid going overboard with your charging.
-If you apply the best battery use practices, you’ll be able to significantly cut back on your phone servicing costs.
+At the very least, start by making tweaks to your settings and avoid going overboard with your charging.
+If you apply these best practice habits, you'll be able to cut back on your phone servicing costs significantly.